 “Women leaders stand out on another measure—the amount of “vocal energy,” or variations in loudness, they use to drive home their points, the study shows.
 An energetic voice comes across to listeners as authentic, inspiring trust, says Carrie Goldberger, a research analyst with Quantified Impressions.
-And vocal energy is easily controlled by the speaker, providing ambitious people a ready tool for advancement.
+And vocal energy is easily controlled by the speaker, providing ambitious people with a ready tool for advancement.

-“Researchers define vocal energy as variations in loudness, amplitude or intensity of a speaker’s voice.
-A speaker who shifts often from loud to soft tones tends to capture listeners’ interest and to come across as more passionate than one who speaks in a monotone.”
+“Researchers define vocal energy as variations in loudness, amplitude, or intensity of a speaker’s voice.
+A speaker who often shifts from loud to soft tones tends to capture listeners’ interest and to come across as more passionate than one who speaks in a monotone.”

 When you are self-assured, your voice radiates with power and conviction.
 Just listen to Sheryl Sandberg during our Office Hours event – each word carries an extra emphasis and strength of delivery.
 Conversely, when we experience a lack of confidence or nervousness in ourselves, it will be reflected in the tone of our words, making this a common challenge many women have to tackle on their journey toward success.